-We will strive to advance the development and delivery of services to those we support through advocacy, research and education.
+We will strive to advance the development and delivery of services to those we support through advocacy, research and education, and to deliver exemplar, holistic care; within a dynamic culture of compassion, collaboration and excellence.

 Our ambition ultimately is that the children and adults in our care are supported to reach their full potential.